-Pupils at Oliver House School present cheque for £3138.11 to Ruth Clark representative of the Wonder Foundation, which will enable more than 50 Guatemalan children to go to school for a year.
+In May 2017 pupils at Oliver House School presented a cheque for £3138.11 to Ruth Clark representative of the Wonder Foundation, which enabled more than 50 Guatemalan children to go to school for a year.

-This year, the children at Oliver House School have been involved in various fundraising events during the Lenten period to raise a record amount of funds to support a school in Guatemala City and were proud to meet a representative from the Wonder Foundation, Ruth Clark, to present her with a cheque.
+Children at Oliver House School have been involved in various fundraising events particularly during the Lenten period to raise a record amount of funds to support a school in Guatemala City and were proud to meet a representative from the Wonder Foundation, Ruth Clark, to present her with a cheque.

 Every child took home their own Lenten Charity box and helped to fill with pocket money and donations.
 Events such as sponsored litter collections, sponsored walks on Clapham Common together with a homemade cake sale saw children collecting a total of £3138.11